guybedford/es-module-lexer/README.md

-Interpolated template specifiers are not globbed in the minimal build (`n` is `undefined` for them), and escape sequences in specifiers are decoded into `n` where possible just as in the full build.
+Interpolated template specifiers are not globbed in the minimal build (`n` is `undefined` for them), and escape sequences in specifiers are decoded into `n` just as in the full build, including the parse error on invalid escape sequences.

 ## CSP asm.js Build